farazsth98/farazsth98.github.io/_posts/2015-06-17-Flare-on-Challenge-2.md

 #
 {% endhighlight %}

 I changed the formatting a little just for readability.
 Now we see a mix of HEX and octal obfuscation.
-If we convert the keys starting with "\x" from HEX to ASCII and the keys in octal form starting with '\[num]' using python we get the following.
+If we convert the keys starting with "\x" from HEX to ASCII and the keys in octal form starting with "\[num]" using python we get the following.

 {% highlight python linenos %}
 # python